 - Data is stored in Microsoft Excel in the form of cells.
 The statistical analysis of data can be done really very easily using the charts and graphs which are offered by Excel.

 - Excel provides a lot of functions for data manipulation like the CONCATENATE function which allows users to combine numbers, texts, etc. into a single cell of the spreadsheet.
-A variety of built in features like Pivot tables (for the sorting and totalling of data), form creation tools, etc. makes Excel an amazing choice as a Data Analytics Tool.
+A variety of built-in features like Pivot tables (for the sorting and totalling of data), form creation tools, etc. make Excel an amazing choice as a Data Analytics Tool.